 Research the Law

 Murder is the most serious charge on the books and one that shouldn't be taken lightly.
 The penalties are stiff and a conviction can impact your life forever.
-If you or someone you love has been accused of homicide, contact an experienced criminal defense attorney right away.
-You can start the process with a free case review at no obligation.
+If you or someone you love has been accused of homicide, or any other serious felony, an experienced criminal defense attorney will be able to lay out your options and zealously defend you in court.

 Contact a qualified attorney.